thaisavelino/Websites-Portfolio/README.md

 * Edushifts [website](https://edushifts.world/) made for a project that I'm engaged on called Edushifts that connect educational activists all over the world and play the shift on education [code available here](https://github.com/edushifts/Edushifts-website).

-* [Carambola company website](https://carambola.com.vc/) website made in a freelance project to Carambola company.
+* [Carambola](https://carambola.com.vc/) website made in a freelance project to Carambola company.

 * [Kademi plataform](htp://www.kademi.com.br) I worked for kademi plataform as user experience and frontend developer.